Cycle count: Hybrid

 There are also hybrids of the ABC method.
-The most common would be to use [cost*usage] and adjusted based on certain criteria that's critical to the organization's performance.
+The most common would be to use [cost*usage] and adjusted based on certain criteria which are critical to the organization's performance.

 Cycle counting by usage only

 Cycle counting by usage states that items more frequently accessed should be counted more often, irrespective of value.
 Every time an item is added or removed, there is a risk of introducing inventory variance.
 Logical inventory zones can be set up to distinguish items depending on how frequently they are touched.
 This method may be biased against counting higher value inventory or require additional counting to satisfy accounting requirements.

-Opportunity Based
+Opportunity based

 This method conducts inventory checks at key points in the material management process.
 The inventory is audited at re-order points, when a certain amount is used, or when inventory levels are low.

 Statistical Process Control

 This method uses statistical process control to audit items with the highest chance of inventory inaccuracy.